 All U.S. legal restrictions on use of drugs apply to all Saint Leo programs.
-Foreign visitors in countries
+Foreign visitors in countries abroad are particularly vulnerable when it concerns violations--intentional or unintentional--of local rules and regulations concerning alcohol and, in

 The use, purchase, or sale of illegal drugs (hallucinogens, narcotics, stimulants, or depressants) is a critical issue.
 Any student who uses, buys, or sells illegal drugs will be expelled from the program and immediately returned to the United States at his/her own expense.
 One violation will be cause for removal from the program.
 Separation from the program will result in loss of academic credit.
 The cost of legal advice, fines, and return travel must be borne by the violator.
 Saint Leo prohibits the unlawful possession, distribution, or use of illicit drugs and/or controlled substances on any property owned or rented by the university or in any program or activity sponsored by the university in any location.